jhs/deepeval/docs/blog/deepeval-vs-arize.md

 ---
 title: DeepEval vs Arize
-description: DeepEval and Arize AI is similar in many ways, but DeepEval specializes in evaluation while Arize AI is mainly for observability.
+description: DeepEval and Arize AI are similar in many ways, but DeepEval specializes in evaluation while Arize AI is mainly for observability.
 slug: deepeval-vs-arize
 authors: [kritinv]
 date: 2025-04-21